ShauryaDevPathak/Django_vendor/README.md

     - The purchaseorder_id is derived from “id” column.
 This column is automatic incrementing integer column.
 Therefore, any new POST you make will be assigned a number starting from 1.
     - If an order is deleted, the purchaseorder_id which is not empty will not be used by some other order
     - **Note:** for updating the metrics the status should be “completed.”
 Use PUT to update the status and update the metrics

+- **For acknowledgement Api:**
+    - Go to the api end point and click on POST with no input.
+    - The performance metrics are updated automatically